sandervonk/CALclock/FULL_INSTALL.md

 }
 ```

-Now, copy the `clock/main/Kconfig.example` to `clock/main/Kconfig` and paste the URL that ends in `/exec` to `clock/main/Kconfig` under `CLOCK_GAS_CALENDAR_URL`.
+Now, copy the `clock/main/Kconfig.example` to `clock/main/Kconfig` and paste the URL that ends in `/exec` into `clock/main/Kconfig` under `CLOCK_GAS_CALENDAR_URL`.

 As we see in the next sections, the ESP32 does a `HTTP GET` on this URL.
-That way it retrieves a list of upcoming events from your calendar, and update the LEDs accordingly.
+This allows it to retrieve a list of upcoming events from your calendar, and update the LEDs accordingly.

 ### ESP32 Device